 Psychiatric residency programs provide individuals with intensive work experience in a clinical setting.
 During these 4-year programs, residents work with all types of patients, including children and adolescents.
 Residents complete rotations in primary care, neurology and inpatient psychiatry, as well as electives in substance abuse, psychopharmacology and other studies.
 Duties generally include evaluating and treating patients in addition to conducting some clinical research.

 Prospective child psychiatrists may consult the American Council on Graduate Medical Education (ACGME) for potential programs.
 The ACGME is an independent medical council that accredits residencies and fellowships to ensure that future physicians will meet the standards of their profession.

 According to the ACGME, fellowships are also referred to as subspecialty programs and can be completed after a residency.
 Fellowships typically last two years and provide individuals with opportunities to learn the major psychiatric issues that afflict children.
 Training may cover pediatric neurology and obsessive-compulsive disorder.
 Fellows may also conduct research on topics like pervasive developmental disorders.

-The U.S. Bureau of Labor Statistics (BLS) noted that jobs for all psychiatrists, including child psychiatrists, were projected to increase by 15% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) noted that jobs for all psychiatrists, including child psychiatrists, were projected to increase much faster than average from 2018-2028.
 The continued growth of the healthcare industry is the primary reason for this rise in employment.
-In May 2015, BLS reported a mean annual salary of $193,680 for all psychiatrists.
+In May 2018, the BLS reported that psychiatrists in the bottom 10th percentile earned $75,590 or less per year.